jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6b.md

 It properly represented what should be our feelings for crimes from such motives.
 In that tragedy, a young man Seid and woman Palmira had a mutual fondness for one another.

 They were most innocent and virtuous.
 They are instigated to commit a horrid murder by the strongest motives of a false religion.

 It shocks all the principles of human nature.
 A venerable old man expressed the most tender affection for both of them.
 He was the avowed enemy of their religion.
 They both conceived the highest reverence and esteem for him.
 In reality, he was their father who they did not know about.

 He is pointed out to them as a sacrifice which God expressly required at their hands.
 They are commanded to kill him.

 While executing this crime, they are tortured with all the agonies arising from the struggle between: the idea of religious duty on the one side, and compassion, gratitude, reverence for the aged, and love for the humanity and virtue of the person they are going to destroy, on the other

 It shows one of the most interesting and instructive theatre spectacle.
 However, the sense of duty prevails finally over all the amiable weaknesses of human nature.
 They execute the crime imposed on them.
 But immediately they discover: their error and the fraud which deceived them

 They are distracted with horror, remorse, and resentment.

 Our feelings for Seid and Palmira should be our feelings for anyone misled by religion in this way, when we are sure that it is really religion which misleads him and not the pretence of it.
 Its pretence is made as a cover to some of the worst human passions.

-125 A person may act wrongly by following a wrong sense of duty.
+{{< s v="125" >}} A person may act wrongly by following a wrong sense of duty.
 Nature may sometimes prevail and lead him to oppose it.
 In this case, we cannot be displeased to see the sense of duty prevail, which we think should prevail, though the person himself is so weak as to think otherwise.

 However, his conduct is the effect of weakness and not of principle.